-The official Woodward Dream Cruise runs 9 a.m.-9 p.m.
-Saturday when over 1 million vehicle aficionados congregate for “the world’s largest one-day,” classic-car extravaganza, according to organizers.
+The official Woodward Dream Cruise runs 9 a.m.-9 p.m. when over 1 million vehicle aficionados congregate for “the world’s largest one-day” classic-car extravaganza, according to organizers.

 Peruse and admire more than 40,000 rods, custom, collector and muscle automobiles drift down a 16-mile stretch of Woodward Avenue, with the procession beginning in Ferndale and making its way to Pontiac and back.

 Make a pit stop in any one of the “nine host communities – including Berkley, Birmingham, Bloomfield Hills, Bloomfield Township, Ferndale, Huntington Woods, Pleasant Ridge, Pontiac and Royal Oak,” Woodward Dream Cruise’s official site lists, to amp up the family fun.
-You can find a list of individual community events happening on the event website.
 Even before the actual event, you’ll find tons of family fun.

-Youngsters can hit and run the Kid’s Inflatable Zone in Berkley, 6-9 p.m.
-Friday night, or play games at the DTE Energy Booth featuring winnable prizes while parents watch the city’s own classic car parade and bask in street dancing and live entertainment.
+Youngsters can hit the Kid’s Inflatable Zone in Berkley 6-9 p.m.
+Friday night or play games at the DTE Energy Booth featuring winnable prizes while parents watch the city’s own classic car parade and bask in street dancing and live entertainment.

 Birmingham provides live entertainment for those strolling downtown, appreciating the Chevrolet display and live radio broadcasts Saturday.

-Ferndale’s Kid’s Play Zone, Rock’n Live Entertainment Stage and The Munster’s Kids and Kars Tour come alive 3-9 p.m.
-Thursday, noon-9 p.m.
-Friday and 10 a.m.-9 p.m.
+Ferndale’s Kid’s Play Zone and Rock’n Live Entertainment Stage kick off Thursday afternoon and continue through Saturday.
+Whet your appetite for powerful engines and sleek auto bodies on Friday when the 16th Ferndale Emergency Vehicle Show and Lights and Sirens Cruise light up Woodward Avenue.

+Royal Oak’s own Performance Park Classic Car Show gets fancy in Memorial Park from noon-7 p.m.
+Friday, and the Northwood Shopping Center showcases classic cars from 8 a.m.-8 p.m.
 Saturday.
-Whet your appetite for powerful engines and sleek auto bodies on Friday when the 15th Ferndale Emergency Vehicle Show and Lights and Sirens Cruise light up Woodward Avenue.
-Cruise to the tunes of local bands such as The WhatAbouts, Magic Bus, American Band, Rock Bottom, Lookin’ Back and more.

-Royal Oak’s own Performance Park Classic Car Show gets fancy in Memorial Park Friday-Saturday, and the Northwood Shopping Center showcases classic cars, too.
-Team up with your most loyal sneakers Saturday morning for the “Cruise In Shoes” 5K and treat the little ones to the Kroger’s Kids Zone in Pioneer Park.
+Team up with your most loyal sneakers Saturday morning for the “Cruise In Shoes” 5K at Shrine High School Athletic Field and treat the little ones to the Kroger’s Kids Zone in Pioneer Park.

 Hop in the car and see what all the hubbub’s about!
 The event is free to cruise or watch the event, but pocket cash for parking, merchandise, food vendors and games.